 This is an important image for me as I work through this grief on Day 111 (and our daughter’s 32nd birthday).
 Yes, I still count the days.
-I know there will come a day when I will move on to counting months, then years.
+I know there will come a day when I will move to counting months, then years.
 The loss will always be with me.
-I will always miss him, but life will push on – just as the life in this tree pushed through the piano.
+I will always miss him, but life will push forward – just as the life in this tree pushed through the piano.
 Will the weight of grief be as heavy as this piano?
 You bet ya!
 But, life gives us choices.
 We can work to walk alongside the grief, just as this piano sits alongside this tree creating a beautiful image of the trials of life.
 Or, we can allow the grief to swallow us or tamp out our life.
 My hope for you is that you choose to live, to walk alongside the grief.

 But, enough with the imagery, what are the skills to survive?
 It’s important to be with those going through the trials and tribulations of grief – to show up.
 But, what can we actually DO to help?
 First, say something.
 A colleague at work texted about a work question, but first said, “I think of you often, but don’t reach out because I don’t know what to say.”
 You don’t have to know.
 Just that you’re trying is enough.
 Please don’t pull away out of fear of saying something wrong.

-In article for The Guardian, writer Giles Fraser calls this “a double loneliness” – on top of the loss of someone they love, the griever loses the connection and alliance of the people around them (Fraser, 2016).
+In an article for The Guardian, writer Giles Fraser calls this “a double loneliness” – on top of the loss of someone they love, the griever loses the connection and alliance of the people around them (Fraser, 2016).
 For fear of making things worse, people go silent just when we need them most (Devine, 2017).

 As a friend or counselor, you are not expected to be perfect.
 It’s perfectly ok to lead a conversation with, “I don’t know what to say.”
 Most don’t.
 This is a difficult and awful time, but we do need to be there.
 Admitting you’re uncomfortable allows you to at least be there and say something.
 That’s the real gift – Companionship!